If some of your pages aren’t indexed, you may be losing revenue. Your potential clients won’t find your products on Google.

 - There are technical issues (for instance, crawl anomalies, or the page is blocked by robots.txt, or Google has an indexing bug).

-There are over 20 reports and each one is worth checking, but I would like to show you my favorite ones.
+There are many reports, and each one is worth checking, but I would like to show you my favorite ones.
 I compiled them in the table below:

 Sometimes, when Google can’t render your page, it may not see all of your content.
 If that’s the case, Google would see an empty page and treat it as a soft 404.